paz52/ESO-IoT-Temperature-Data-Project/README.md

     ```npm start```

-2. Start Mbed Studio and open the workspace located at ```mbed-nrf52840dk-temperature-data``` folder
+2. Start Mbed Studio and open the workspace located in ```mbed-nrf52840dk-temperature-data``` folder
 3. Connect the nRF52840 DK board and open the ```main.cpp``` file in the Mbed Studio editor
 4. Click the run button (play icon) to run the program on the nRF52840 DK board
 5. Navigate to ```broker``` folder and run the subscriber and publisher